davidclough/node/_documents/javascript-guide/javascript-guide.md

 More superior documentation than this document can offer already exists elsewhere.

 #### Google
-[Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is often favoured.
+<a href="https://developers.google.com/web/tools/chrome-devtools/" target="_blank" dummy="_">Chrome DevTools</a> is often favoured.
 It provides tools allowing you to detect events handlers that have been attached to a selected element.
 The link takes you to some excellent documentation.

-[Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) is a version of Chrome which receives nightly updates and therefore offers the very latest developer tools from Google.
+<a href="https://www.google.com/intl/en/chrome/browser/canary.html" target="_blank" dummy="_">Chrome Canary</a> is a version of Chrome which receives nightly updates and therefore offers the very latest developer tools from Google.
 The only downside is some pages may occasionally break because the releases are not always stable.

 #### Mozilla
-[Firebug](http://getfirebug.com/) is a plugin for Firefox offering development tools.
+<a href="http://getfirebug.com/" target="_blank" dummy="_">Firebug</a> is a plugin for Firefox offering development tools.
 Once one of the best tools available it is now inferior to Chrome and is also no longer being developed.

-[Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) are built into Firefox and are the tools Mozilla now maintain instead of Firebug.
+<a href="https://developer.mozilla.org/en-US/docs/Tools" target="_blank" dummy="_">Firefox Developer Tools</a> are built into Firefox and are the tools Mozilla now maintain instead of Firebug.

-[Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) offers the very latest cutting-edge tools Mozilla have to offer.
+<a href="https://www.mozilla.org/en-GB/firefox/developer/" target="_blank" dummy="_">Firefox Developer Edition</a> offers the very latest cutting-edge tools Mozilla have to offer.
 These will probably be better than Chrome tools in some places at least.

 ### <a name="tools-jsfiddle"></a>JSFiddle
-[JSFiddle](https://jsfiddle.net/) is a website which allows you to create "web page test situations" or `fiddles`.
+<a href="https://jsfiddle.net/" target="_blank" dummy="_">JSFiddle</a> is a website which allows you to create "web page test situations" or `fiddles`.
 Its main window is split into 4 panes: 3 input panes allow you to specify `HTML`, `CSS` and `JavaScript`.
 A fourth pain displays what a page would `output` given the 3 inputs.
 This gets populated when you click the `Run` button.

 In the left-hand sidebar there is an `External Resources` link which allows you to paste URLs to a CDN for external JavaScript libraries, e.g. a jQuery CDN.